Red Farmer

-Charles "Red" Farmer (born October 15, 1932) is a former NASCAR race car driver.
+Charles "Red" Farmer (born October 15, 1932) is an American professional stock car racing and dirt track racing driver.
+He currently competes part-time in 602 Crate Dirt Late Models in the No. F97 Ford Mustang for his own team.
 He is a member of the Alabama Gang.

 Racing career

 His first race was at Opa-locka Speedway near Miami, Florida in a 1934 Ford in 1948.
 He became famous as a member of the Alabama Gang and he considered his hometown to be Hueytown, Alabama.
 Estimates of Farmer's career victories range from 700 to 900 victories, most occurring in the late 1950s and early 60's.
 He raced 36 NASCAR Cup Series races from 1953 to 1975.
 He won numerous championships at local tracks.
 Before racing in the Grand National series, he raced modified stock cars in the northeast.
 He was one of the first to transition from the modified series to the early Grand National Series.
 He was the NASCAR National Late Model Sportsman champion (later Xfinity Series) for three consecutive years from 1969 to 1971.
-Farmer's best finish in NASCAR's top division was fourth at both the 1972 Talladega 500, and the 1968 Middle Georgia 500 near Macon, Georgia).
+Farmer's best finish in NASCAR's top division was fourth at both the 1972 Talladega 500, and the 1968 Middle Georgia 500 near Macon, Georgia.
 He entered so few Cup races because he was content to run primarily in the Late Model Sportsman Series.
 He was named NASCAR's most popular driver four times.
 Farmer raced in the white and gold number 97 car.
 In the mid-60's, however, Farmer raced a white, gold, and red Ford Fairlane, number F-97.

 He was Davey Allison's crew chief in the Busch Series.

 Farmer has retained his skills as a driver in spite of his age.
 He competed in two Busch Grand National races in 1992, and the season opening ARCA event at Daytona in 1993.
-In June 2005, Farmer, nearly aged 80, turned heads in winning a heat over current NASCAR Sprint Cup stars, and finished 8th in the feature during the Sprint Prelude to the Dream at Eldora Speedway, owned by Tony Stewart.
+In June 2005, at age 72, Farmer turned heads in winning a heat over current NASCAR Sprint Cup stars, and finished 8th in the feature during the Sprint Prelude to the Dream at Eldora Speedway, owned by Tony Stewart.

 As of 2022, Farmer still regularly competes in a late model at Talladega Short Track, a 1/3 mile oval dirt track in Eastaboga, Alabama located near the Talladega Superspeedway.
 His grandson, Lee Burdett, also races there.

 Farmer's house, race shop, race hauler, and dirt late model were damaged by a tornado on March 25, 2021.